Back to All Events

 Before being ideas, scientific theories are themselves constituted by image making.
 With computer-generated imagery, it has become increasingly difficult to recognize the indexicality of the film image, mainly because of simulation.
 In the case of scientific films, this issue is even more delicate, as the image requires a direct recognition of reality, under penalty of not constituting scientific evidence.
 With increasingly aestheticized images, scientific images in turn are captured from distant spaces, through sophisticated hybrid technologies, very different from the optical array images of telescopes.
 This exhibition intends to present an overview of films considered scientific, with educational intentions on astronomy since before the invention of cinema, so that the most diverse film techniques used by filmmakers and scientists in different eras can be appreciated.

-Curated by Jane de Almeida.
+Curated by Jane de Almeida, Adam Hyman, Jheanelle Brown.

 SCREENING

-Pavel Klushantsev, Russia, 1968, digital, color, sound, 50 minutes
+Pavel Klushantsev, Russia, 1957, digital transfer, color, sound, 25 min.

 The Powers of Ten